Fahleh/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 2: A function that prints 10 times the alphabet, in lowercase, followed by a new line.
 Task 3: A function that checks for lowercase character.
 Task 4: A function that checks for alphabetic character.
+Task 5: A function that prints the sign of a number.